odoo/odoo/doc/reference/mobile.rst

 Internal working of Mobile application:

 .. image:: images/mobile_working.jpg

+.. note:: Same for both Android and iOS

 Of course, it is a web page that loads on a Mobile Native Web container.
 But it is integrated in such a way that you can access native resources from your web